Prescrypto/mentionMail/README.md

 var sheet = SpreadsheetApp.openById("HERE!!!!!!!!!!!!!!");

+10. UNCOMMENT THE FIRST SNIPPET OF CODE JUST THE FIRST TIME YOU ARE TRYING THIS CODE

+11. PRESS THE PLAY BUTTON (An arror will be thrown (THATS NORMAL), thats because no cell was selected when running the code).

+12. Authorize your gmail account... this mail will be used to send all the emails.

+13. RE-COMMENT THE FIRST SNIPPED...
+THIS WILL PREVENT DUPLICATE EMAILS.

-10. SAVE
+14. SAVE

-11. MAKE A MENTION IN ANY CELL WITH THE FORMAT @MENTION ...
-AND AN EMAIL WILL BE SEND TO THE EMAIL ASSIGNED TO THAT @MENTION IN THE CONTACT SHEET.
+11. MAKE A MENTION IN ANY CELL WITH THE FORMAT @MENTION (THIS CAN BE IN ANY SPREADSHEET YOU CREATE IN THIS DOCUMENT)...
+AND AN EMAIL WILL BE SENT TO THE EMAIL ASSIGNED TO THAT @MENTION IN THE CONTACT SHEET.